 BC Forged wheels are the best bang-for-your-buck forged wheel on the market.
 That isn't to say you're compromising quality to meet a price point.
 Rather, BC Forged designs and builds all of their wheels in-house, helping keep costs down.
 They offer a wide variety of styles, faces, and finishes.
-Here's my car with the BC Forged RT50 wheels and, um, me wearing my Redpants in the background.
+Here's my grey V8 Vantage with the BC Forged RT50 wheels and, um, me wearing my Redpants in the background.

-The size and offsets you see in the picture above are the "Redpants fitment" that I use as a default size along with the "preferred" tire fitment I suggest to use.
-Basically, the wheels are the same width and diameter as the 19" OEM wheels, but with a more aggressive offset so they fill up the wheel wells.
+The size and offsets you see in the picture above are the "Redpants fitment" that I use as a default size along with the tire fitment I suggest to use.
+Basically, the wheels are the same width and diameter as the 19" OEM 7-spoke wheels, but with a more aggressive offset so they fill up the wheel wells.
 The tires I recommend are those found on the V8 Vantage S - they're 10mm wider front and rear and fit beautifully on the standard-width rims.

 Choosing your wheels